-Meeting time is between 9 am and 10 am on Sunday morning.
+Meeting time is after 7 pm on Saturday or before 9 am on Sunday.
 Upon arriving at the marina, you'll be greeted by your captain and chef and you will settle in aboard.
 There will be a 45 minute tutorial by your captain before getting underway around 11 am to your first island location.
 Sleep aboards can be arranged for Saturday, the evening before for a cost of $40 and boarding time is after 8 pm with an optional dinner with your crew at nearby restaurant.

 By contract, we must be back at the marina by 6 pm on Friday on the final day.
 At the marina, we'll decide to dine out one last time or eat aboard.
 We must be off the boat on Saturday by 9 am.
 Taxis and shuttle services can be arranged to Olbia, your resort, or the airport in advance.